brittonwalker/memory_game/readme.md

 My approach began with consideration of how the game would be played and what elements I wanted to manipulate before I dug deeper into the logic.
 The process started with creating a set of user stories which are included at the end of this document.
 Next, sketch an idea and map the layout using HTML/CSS using divs for the cards manipulating classes and comparing the style attributes for logical results.
 From there, I used pseudo coding techniques to understand all the obvious components it would take to make this particular game work.
 MVP was meeting all of the user stories.

+Installation Instructions:

+Ready to run on load, user only needs to hit 'New Game' button to begin.

 Unsolved Problems:

 I met my MVP goal for this project.
-Unsolved problems are additional features I would have liked to implement for a better user experience and tracking statistics; timer, scoreboard, number of clicks, responsiveness, etc. The deadline came to a head as I met my original goals.
+Unsolved problems are additional features I would have liked to implement for a better user experience and tracking statistics; timer, scoreboard, number of clicks, responsiveness, better layout, etc. The deadline came to a head as I met my original goals.

 //////////////////